Syntaf/Euler/README.md

 Euler
 =====
-A personal project to write and solve as many Project Euler problems as I can using rust.
+A personal project to write and solve as many Project Euler problems as I can using any language.

 Site: https://projecteuler.net/